Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

-If you work in more than one SEBB organization
+If you work in more than one position within one SEBB organization

-All of your paid hours (worked, paid leave hours, and paid holidays) as a school employee within the same school district or charter school, or as a represented employee of the same educational service district (ESD) count in the calculation of hours to determine your eligibility.
-You cannot “stack” hours from different school districts, charter schools, or ESDs to reach the eligibility.
+All of your paid hours (including paid leave hours, and paid holidays) as a school employee within the same school district or charter school, or as a represented employee of the same educational service district (ESD) count in the calculation of hours to determine your eligibility.
+You cannot “stack” hours from different school districts, charter schools, or ESDs to reach the eligibility level of 630 hours.

 Returning school employees have uninterrupted coverage

 If you were enrolled in SEBB benefits in August of the previous school year, you will receive uninterrupted coverage from one school year to the next as long as you are still anticipated to be eligible for the employer contribution the coming school year.

 If you are hired mid-year

-If you are hired late in the school year and because of the time of year you are hired, you are not anticipated to work 630 compensated hours before the end of the year, and you are anticipated to work 630 hours during the following year, you will be eligible for the employer contribution toward SEBB benefits if one of the following situations apply:
+If you are hired late in the school year and because of the time of year you are hired, you are not anticipated to work 630 hours before the end of the year, and you are anticipated to work 630 hours during the following school year, you will be eligible for the employer contribution toward SEBB benefits if one of the following situations apply:

 - You are hired as a 9- to 10-month school employee and your employer anticipates you will work at least 17.5 compensated hours a week in six of the last eight weeks before the last day of school.